 Wasatch Steeplechase is a 16.7 mile lightly trafficked loop trail located near Salt Lake City, Utah that features a river and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from June until September.
+The trail is primarily used for hiking and trail running and is best used from June until September.

 It's funny to me that they mark this as a "trail".
 It's actually a long connected set of trails that is the course for a trail run every year.
 The marked route is not accurate (maybe it once was, they used to have several different lengths/routes).
 I uploaded the route for the last few years.
 It's an amazing, grueling loop run up and over little black mountain down through smuggler's gap and back down city creek.
 If I wanted a 17 mile hike with some 3500' elevation I'm not sure I'd pick this one, but the run is great fun.